 Disney World Disability Parking Tips

-Though people have tried it according to my Cast Member friend, your DAS does not grant you use of the disability parking lot.
+Though people have tried it according to my Cast Member friend, your DAS (Disability Access Service) does not grant you use of the disability parking lot.

 If you are planning to rent a wheelchair or ECV once you get inside, there are courtesy wheelchairs in the handicap section.
 Once you rent your scooter/wheelchair you give them back the courtesy wheelchair.
 You can get the courtesy wheelchair back at the end of your day to get back to your vehicle once you return the rental.